neurodata/neurodata.io/content/about/agreements.md

 We agree that family and health take priority, but after that, our research does.
 We are deeply committed to each other and our team, and have finite resources, so focusing our [energy](http://a.co/aPrBEkq) on our research goals is a key to our success.

+#### Maximally Intrinsically Motivated for Successful Mission Critical Research

+In the context of each of our research goals, we may have many different interests.
+The mission of NeuroData, as stated in our [mission statement](https://neurodata.io/about/), <b>is to understand and improve intelligences</b>.
+The research projects that we primarily work on, while on the NeuroData team,  satisfy the following three criteria:

+1. the project is highly significant with respect to our mission,
+2. given my current resources, my estimate of the probability that I can satisfactorily "complete" this project is high (which includes shooting for the stars and landing on a mountain, or even a gently rolling hill; but excludes shooting for the stars and crashing into the ocean), and
+3. in the set of every considered research project that I believe is feasible, this project is near the top of that list sorted by how much intrisic motivation I feel with respect to each.

+To state the contra-positive, if I were more motivated to work on some other problem outside the purview of the mission of NeuroData, or could not find a project that was highly significant to the NeuroData mission, or I could not find a project that I was likely to succeed it, then the NeuroData team is better suited to be my friend.

 #### Respect

 We agree to make everyone feel welcome, regardless of the physical, mental, emotional, or spiritual state.
 Specifically, we follow the [NeuroData Code of Conduct](https://neurodata.io/about/conduct/) while "at work" (which means at school, or at any school sponsored effects).